chrisz/pyhusmow/README.md

 # pyhusmow

-*This repository is no longer maintained.
-Husqvarna provides an official api now, you can easily use it: https://developer.1689.cloud/apis/Automower+Connect+API*
+> This repository is no longer maintained.
+Husqvarna provides an official api now, you can easily use it: https://developer.1689.cloud/apis/Automower+Connect+API

 Control your Husqvarna automower using Automower connect API.

-## For french people

-Si vous n'avez pas encore acheté votre automower, n'hésitez pas à me contacter via le site des ambassadeurs Husqvarna pour obtenir un chèque cadeau de 150 euros : https://www.lesambassadeurshusqvarna.fr/ambassadeur-3202.html

-(Et j'aurai moi aussi une récompense qui me motivera à maintenir ce projet ;-) )

 # Requirements
   + python 3